ChronoLogic12/tippy-tea-subscription/README.md

 #### Register

 The register page contains a form the user can use to create an account.
-They must ender all relevant details before clicking the sign up button and confirming their email address before logging in.
+They must enter all relevant details before clicking the sign up button and confirming their email address before logging in.

 <p align="center">
     <img src="readme-assets\register.PNG" width="300px"/>